irinikp/EverCraft-Kata/Bonus_Iteration/README.md

     * difficult

 #### Feature: Movement/Speed
-* Characters can move on the map
+* All races have movement speed 20 squares per round
-* All races can move up to 20 squares per round
+* Dwarves and Halflings have movement speed 15 squares per round
-* Dwarves and Halflings can move up to 15 squares per round
+* Characters can move on the map (not diagonally)

 #### Feature: Terrain affects the battle
 * Higher terrain gives attacker +1 to attack roll